gialiubc/project2_stock-analysis/README.md

 ## Project Content
-- Contains one .xslm file that analyse the generated stock market data;
+- Contains one .xslm file that analyse the generated stock market data.

 ## Note